How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Does the plot hold together logically?

 Every major plot event should follow from the events before it with some internal logic.
 This doesn't mean the story can't be surprising.
 It means that in retrospect, surprises should feel inevitable: of course that's what happened, given everything that came before.
 Read through your plot events and ask whether each one is caused by or logically connected to the one before it.
-Events that happen because the plot requires them rather than because the characters and circumstances produce them are the most common source of reader dissatisfaction in otherwise well-written novels.
+Events that happen because the plot requires them, rather than because the characters and circumstances produce them, are the most common source of reader dissatisfaction in otherwise well-written novels.

 Structure checklist